Kinemathek Bern: Archive and Collection

 The collections of the Lichtspiel are made up of various deposits of filmmakers as well as private collections and numerous discounts from different personalities.

-The Film Collection contains in this moment 15'000 film reels with regional semi-professional, education and documentary films.
+The Film Collection contains in this moment 30'000 film reels (as of 2025) mostly with semi-professional, education and documentary films.
 Further it is a special interest of the archive to collect Scopitones and animation films.

 The Library contains a lot of literature to film in generally and in detail a lot of Swiss film journals.
 There are also a lot of stuff to the technical aspects of cinema and projection.